Site logo

 2. Even circles.
 The horse stays on a consistent circle without drifting in or out.

 3. Relaxed posture.
 The horse holds its head low and relaxed, not tense or high.
+(Check out what it means when a horse nods its head up and down.)

 4. Engaged hindquarters.
 The horse uses its back legs actively, pushing off the ground with power.